emanuelaepure10/database_manual/manual.md

 The Re3gistry 2 is a reusable open source solution for managing and sharing "reference codes".

 This manual will cover the following topics:
-* Structure of the database
+* [For developer only] Structure of the database - Relations between tables
 * [For admin only] How to initialize database
-* [For developer only] Relations between tables

 The prerequisites to follow this manual are:
 * to have PostgreSQL database server installed and configured (or an alternative relational database server)